ShejaEddy/Employees-Management/README.md

 * **Comprehensive Employee Management:** Create, read, update, and delete employee information seamlessly.
 Manage essential fields like names, email, employee ID, phone number, and more.
 * **⏱️ Streamlined Attendance Tracking:** Easily record employee arrival and departure times, providing valuable insights into their activity.
 * **Automated Email Notifications:** Stay informed by automatically sending email alerts to employees upon recording their attendance. ✉️
 * **Flexible Reporting & Exports:** Generate detailed attendance reports in PDF and Excel formats, empowering you to make data-driven decisions.
+* **Automated Testing:** PRs are automatically tested and have to pass 100%, ensuring code quality and functionality.

 **️ Requirements:**